-- Operations performed by the processor typically generate number results of positive, negative, or zero. - E.g. Subtract R2, R2, #1 (in the Loop program) - Condition Code Flags: keep the information about the results for subsequent conditional branch (if any). - Condition Code Register (or Status Register): groups and stores these flags in a special register in the processor. - Four common flags:
+- Operations performed by the processor typically generate number results of positive, negative, or zero. - E.g., Subtract R2, R2, #1 (in the Loop program) - Condition Code Flags: keep the information about the results of the "most recent" instruction. - The subsequent instruction may use it for different purposes.
+Common Condition Flags

-N (negative) Set to 1 if the result is negative; otherwise, cleared to 0 Z (zero) Set to 1 if the result is 0; otherwise; otherwise, cleared to 0 V (overflow) Set to 1 if arithmetic overflow occurs; otherwise, cleared to 0 C (carry) Set to 1 if a carry-out occurs; otherwise, cleared to 0 without indicating the register involved in the test.
+N (negative) Set to 1 if the result is negative; otherwise, cleared to 0 Z (zero) Set to 1 if the result is 0; otherwise; otherwise, cleared to 0 V (overflow) Set to 1 if arithmetic overflow occurs; otherwise, cleared to 0 C (carry) Set to 1 if a carry-out occurs; otherwise, cleared to 0